 1987: Michael P. McGinnis

-Each year, Villanova University sponsors The Thomas J. Mentzer Award.
+Each year, Villanova University sponsors the Thomas J. Mentzer Award.
 The Award honors a graduating Villanova senior who has contributed significantly, through his or her service, to "expanding opportunities for the poor and marginalized."
-The award consists of a cash stipend and an inscribed plaque.

-The Center for Peace and Justice Education is pleased to present the 2020 Thomas J. Mentzer Award to Michelle Kimura.
-Michelle is majoring in Peace and Justice with a minor in Biology.
-She aspires to one day work in healthcare as a physician.
+The Center for Peace and Justice Education is pleased to present the 2021 Thomas J. Mentzer Award to Madalyn Sullivan.
+Maddy is a double major in Sociology and Peace and Justice, with a minor in French.

 2019: Ritesh Karsalia